hashgraph/hedera-mirror-node/charts/marketplace/gcp/BUILDING.md

 ## Verify

 Run `mpdev verify` to automatically install the application in a new namespace, execute acceptance tests against it and uninstall it.
-Set `TAG` to the version you want to test.
+Ensure [schema-test.yaml](schema-test.yaml) contains defaults for any required fields in [schema.yaml](schema.yaml).

     mpdev verify --deployer=gcr.io/mirrornode/hedera-mirror-node/deployer:${TAG}

 ## Install

 To install run `mpdev install`.
 Note the properties in the `required` section of the [schema.yaml](schema.yaml) file must be specified via the parameters flag.

     kubectl create namespace "${NAMESPACE}"
     mpdev install --deployer=gcr.io/mirrornode/hedera-mirror-node/deployer:${TAG} --parameters='{"name": "'${NAME}'",